How Hemp Oil Delivers The Stress-Reducing Benefits Of Weed (Without The High)

-These days, cannabis products are in high demand (pun only slightly intended).
-From CBD-infused mascaras and lip glosses to kush-y sips to calm the nerves, products from the plant are praised for their stress-relieving, calming properties.* However, there are many components to the cannabis plant, and only some contain enough tetrahydrocannabinol (THC), the psychoactive compound in cannabis that gets you high.
+Happy 4/20!
+These days, cannabis is in high demand (pun only slightly intended).
+But it's important to note that there are many types of products that come from the cannabis plant, and only some contain enough tetrahydrocannabinol (THC), the psychoactive compound in marijuana, to get you high.
 Hemp oil is not one of them.

-Why you won't feel "high" after taking hemp oil.
+Why you won't feel "high" after taking hemp extracts.

-It is the THC—the psychoactive compound—that causes you to feel "high" when taking a cannabis-derived product, explains integrative gastroenterologist Marvin Singh, M.D.
-"However, there is very little THC in hemp products, less than 0.3% verses up to 30% in marijuana," explains functional medicine doctor Amy Shah, M.D.
+Hemp extract is rich in beneficial plant compounds called cannabinoids including CBD, but it's very low in THC—the psychoactive compound that causes you to feel "high" when smoking weed.
+"There is very little THC in hemp products, less than 0.3% verses up to 30% in marijuana," explains functional medicine doctor Amy Shah, M.D.
 (In order to be a legal product, hemp extracts must contain less than 0.3% THC, which the USDA considers a 'trace amount.')

 What you can expect after you take hemp oil.

 So, if hemp oil doesn't get you high, what does it do, exactly?
-Research shows that it can provide relief from everyday stress and anxiousness, promote feelings of calm, support healthy immune function, and help with sleep, for starters.* It's also becoming a popular ingredient across the cosmetic industry as it's said to help promote healthy skin, hair, and nails.
+Research shows that it can provide relief from everyday stress and anxiousness2, promote feelings of calm3, support healthy immune function4, and help with sleep5, for starters.* It's also becoming a popular ingredient across the cosmetic industry as it's said to help promote healthy skin, hair, and nails.*